cs4110/2018fa-web/src/syllabus.md

 ## Assignments: CMS

 You will download homework assignments, upload solutions, and receive grades through [CMS][].
 Please log in there to see whether you're in the system.
 If you're not, please send your NetID to the course staff and we'll get you set up.

+We're using an anonymous grading system, i.e., we won't know who we're grading.
+So please do not put your name or NetID anywhere in the PDF you upload to CMS.
+(CMS knows who you are!)

 # Content